Information and Rules

 NOTE: Sterile Technique is not an individual task listed on the NAII Task List and does not count as one of the four tasks selected for the NAI+4 option.
 Rather, sterile technique is a skill that MUST be taught using the NAII Training Module #3 Sterile Technique as a required component of the following NAII Training Modules: #4-Wound Care, #5-Suctioning, #6-Tracheostomy Care, #7-Peripheral IV Fluids, and #8-Urinary Catheterization.

 The Nurse Aide II process is as follows:

-- Offering of the course must be approved by NCBON via an application that can be obtained from the Education Department at email@example.com.
+- Offering of the course must be approved by NCBON via an application that can be obtained from the Practice Department at [email protected].

 - All of the required modules must be taught using the required timeframe identified for each module.
 A total of 80 hours of theory (more if including the fingerstick module) and 80 hours of direct patient care supervised by an NCBON-approved Nurse Aide II instructor must be completed.

 - Nurse Aide skill competency validation must be done by an NCBON-approved Nurse Aide II instructor for all skills using the NCBON required skill competency checklists.

 - The approved instructor must validate the Nurse Aide in the NCBON electronic Nurse Aide II Registry.
 The Nurse Aide must complete the process within 30 days of completion of the course in order to be listed.
 If the process is not completed within the required timeframe, the Nurse Aide will not be listed, and will have to retake the course.